glowieframework/glowie-website/documentation/v1.x/forms-and-data/retrieving-data.md

 # Retrieving data
+**Note:** See [Request](docs/%%version%%/basic-application-modules/request) in order to learn how to properly retrieve data in a much better way.

-In order to retrieve a request data from a controller or middleware, there are two main properties that can be used:
+In order to retrieve a request data from a controller or middleware, there are three main properties that can be used:

 - `$this->get` - Parameters passed to the request through the `GET` method.
 - `$this->post` - Parameters passed to the request through the `POST` method.